-The first and second year students must enroll in Natural Sciences courses such as Biology, Chemistry, Earth Science, Physics and Math from the shared curriculum as the basis for engineering.
+The first and second year students must enroll in Natural Sciences courses such as Math, Physics, Chemistry, Biology, and Earth Science from the shared curriculum as the basis for engineering.
 They must also choose Social Sciences subjects such as language study and humanities to gain a broad education.
-During the transition to the third year of undergraduate studies, the students will be separated into one of three groups: Civil Engineering course, Environmental Engineering Course, and Earth Resources and Energy Engineering Course.
+During the transition to the third year of undergraduate studies, the students, except the ones of international Course, will be separated into one of three groups: Civil Engineering Course, Environmental Engineering Course, and Earth Resources and Energy Engineering Course.

-■ Civil Engineering
+• Civil Engineering